apache/beam/website/www/site/content/en/documentation/programming-guide.md

 {{< code_sample "sdks/python/apache_beam/examples/snippets/snippets.py" SDF_Truncate >}}
 {{< /highlight >}}

-### 12.7 Bundle finalization {#bundle-finalization}
+### 12.7.
+Bundle finalization {#bundle-finalization}

-Bundle finalization enables DoFns to perform side effects by registering a callback.
+Bundle finalization enables a `DoFn` to perform side effects by registering a callback.
 The callback is invoked once the runner has acknowledged that it has durably persisted the output.
 For example, a message queue might need to acknowledge messages that it has ingested into the pipeline.
-Bundle finalization is not limited to splittable DoFns but is called out here since this is the primary use case.
+Bundle finalization is not limited to SDFs but is called out here since this is the primary use case.

 {{< highlight java >}}